-Small businesses play a significant role in the United States’ economy though most Americans have no idea just how vital they are.
+Small businesses play a significant role in the United States’ economy, though most Americans have no idea just how vital they are.
 According to the U.S. Small Business Administration, a full 99 percent of all businesses in the country are categorized as small businesses or those with 500 employees or less, and over one-third of those companies employ less than 50 people.
 Though it is true that small businesses drive growth, it is also clear that half of all new ventures fail within five years, and they are usually sunk by financial issues.
 Smart money management will make or break your small business, so how do you cut the fat and give yourself the best possible chance of success?
-If you’re forming an LLC, can you use your home as your primary place of business, and what are the pros and cons of this approach?
+If you’re forming an LLC and you choose to use your home as your primary place of business, and what are the pros and cons of this approach?

 LLCs and Home Offices

 It is possible to use your home as your primary place of business while operating an LLC.
 However, you must meet strict requirements with all the governing agencies and adhere to both federal and state laws that pertain to small businesses.
 In order to qualify for a federal tax deduction for a home office, you must have a portion of your house that is dedicated to business operations and not available for personal use.
 Having a home office doesn’t mean that you can’t go off your property to work if you have a service-based business.
 However, you must perform all administrative work in your home office and cannot have another office area available at another location.
 Most LLCs have either a room inside the home or a detached shed or garage office to meet the requirements for this tax deduction without muddying the waters.
 Many home-based businesses will also use a low-cost virtual address as their public-facing address to protect their home privacy.
 A virtual address service also provides a means to managing business mail remotely using a computer or smartphone.

 While federal laws are usually the ones that cause the most concern for LLCs that want to use their home for business purposes, there are state and local laws that you need to consider as well.
 Your city, county or HOA may restrict home businesses in your area or have rules that regulate what types of activities are permitted.
 It is also necessary to have all the proper business licenses, and it’s not uncommon to need more than one entity to approve your plan before your LLC is legal.
 Finally, if you don’t own your home, your landlord can legally forbid you to operate a business on their property, so it’s essential to cover all your bases to avoid sinking your ship with legalities.